 Adding to our fantastic ecosystem of developer resources, our helper code libraries help expand the Phrase API into specific languages.
 Whichever your developers’ preferred language, they can use our libraries for native function calls to access Phrase programmatically within their own applications.

 This OTA functionality allows you to localize your product with on-the-fly translations, which is especially useful when your app is highly interactive or needs frequent updates.
-To get started, you simply create your first distribution (typically one per project), within which you can define the target platforms (i.e., iOS or Android).
+To get started, you simply create your first distribution (typically one per project), within which you can define the target platforms (i.e., iOS, Android, or Flutter).

 Plugins for Designers

 Bridging a company’s preferred design tool, such as Sketch or Figma, with their software localization platform doesn’t have to entail designers looking at code, nor a manual workflow that takes time and costs you money.

 Without proper integration between design and localization, designers need to wait until the testing phase to spot design issues such as text length.
 Instead, you want them to be able to push the keys, the content strings, and the contextual screenshots in one go and then pull back the localized copy to create localized designs ahead of testing.